kamkas93/cocktail-bar-sales-performance-analysis/CLEANING_LOG.md

 The data is recorded at purchase-event level and may contain multiple entries for the same product purchased on different dates or under different pricing conditions.

+### Column naming standardization

+Column names were standardized to `snake_case` format to ensure compatibility with SQL-based analysis (BigQuery) and improve schema consistency across datasets.

+This change affects column headers only and does not modify underlying data values.

 ### Step 1 – Standardization

 To ensure consistency across datasets and enable reliable joins, text-based